microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/search-api-overview.md

 Note that sorting results is currently only supported on the following SharePoint and OneDrive types : [driveItem](driveitem.md), [listItem](listitem.md), [list](list.md), [site](site.md).

 The properties on which the sort clause are applied need to be sortable in the SharePoint [search schema](https://docs.microsoft.com/sharepoint/manage-search-schema).
-If the property specified in the request is not sortable or does not exist, the response will return a `HTTP 400 Bad Request`.
+If the property specified in the request is not sortable or does not exist, the response will return an error, `HTTP 400 Bad Request`.
 Note that you cannot specifiy to sort documents by relevance using [sortProperty](sortproperty.md).

 When specifying the **name** of a [sortProperty](sortproperty.md) object, you can either use the property name from the Microsoft Graph type (for example, in [driveItem](driveitem.md)), or the name of the managed property in the search index.